Computing and Digital Media: Introduction SCQF Level 5

 What is special about this course?

-This course is designed to provide a structured progression if you are interested in pursuing a career in the computing and digital media industry.
+This course is designed for those who are interested in pursuing a career in the digital world.

 You will gain experience and develop a range of skills and knowledge relating to computer hardware, website design, programming and multimedia (using Adobe software).